Roasted Beet Salad with Oil Free Lemon Dressing and Vegan Feta (Vegan)

 My hubby went out to dinner with a pal the other night and I really couldn’t bring myself to get dressed in real people clothes, put on the mask that we all wear in public and walk to the market to buy groceries.
 A quick rummage in the garden and a couple of pantry staples and I had a splendid repast for one.
-All those baby beets took were a quick roasting to bring out their sweetness, a toss in some garlicky vinaigrette and they bloomed with flavor.
-I also threw together a quick Feta cheese that was good but not post-to-the-blog worthy; yet.
+All those baby beets took were a quick roasting to bring out their sweetness, a toss in some garlicky oil free vinaigrette and they bloomed with flavor.
+I crumbled a generous amount of my almond feta cheese for salty, umami creamy yumminess.

 We’ve all seen that child who throws a complete fit when they leave a friend’s house.
 You know; the one who falls to bits and pieces on the floor like a pile of shattered glass.
 One who is so difficult to coerce that the mom has to call in dad in to carry the flailing creature out of the house because the host family has basically sat down for dinner and washed their hands of the whole scene and are regretting ever suggesting the playdate in the first place.
 Sometimes that red faced monster child will grab a hold of a door frame and some one will need to literally pry their white knuckled fingers off while plying them with bribes and threats.